Last updated on October 14, 2020

 Then, there’s also the stack to consider.
 In the other games mentioned, you can’t interact with your opponent on their turn, which makes it a lot easier to get through them.
 Famously, half the fun of Magic is interacting with (read: hopefully blindsiding) your opponent.
 There’s always a lot of possible points of interaction at any point of the game, never mind the other player being able to react to your interactions (chain of effects, anyone?).
 These possibilities can hinder good usability on a smaller screen.

 With the intricate board states, stack, and technical problems Wizards wants to solve first, there’s quite a few hurdles to get through.
 To give you another bright side, though, despite all of this it’s still possible to play MTG Arena on Android right now!
 How is that possible, you ask?
-Well, take a look below and we’ll show you.
+We’ll get to that in just a second.

 How to Download MTG Arena on Android (Kind Of, Not Really)